StenlyTU/LFCS-official/stuff/EssentialCommands.md

 * It's a pointer to a filename
 * This means that there will by this chain: link -> filename -> i-node
-  * If filename will be removed, link will become invalid
+  * If filename is removed, link will become invalid

 * Note: permissions on a link are "open", because real permission are associate to i-node